JoelChanZhiYang/FlappyBirdClone/README.md

 # Flappy Bird Clone

 ## Summary
-Flappy Bird Clone is a browser game written in Javascript using the p5.js library for the graphical and interactive features.
+Flappy Bird Clone is a browser game written in Javascript using the p5.js library.

 [Click here to try it out!](https://joelchanzhiyang.github.io/FlappyBirdClone/)